An outline of the audition and application process, and our terms and conditions.

 Can I audition via Skype/Video?
 Not at this time.
 We’re only able to audition people in person for the Diploma courses.

 Do you offer international auditions for this course?
-We accept international students (provided they’re able to secure an appropriate visa to be here for the duration of the course) however, all auditions must take place in person at our main campus in London.
+We accept international students (provided they're able to secure an appropriate visa to be here for the duration of the course) however, all auditions must take place in person at our main campus in London.
+Please note, as this course is classed as 'part-time, non-accredited study' it does not qualify for a Tier 4 Student Visa.

 Do you give out audition advice?
 Once you’ve booked your audition slot, our team will send you a list of tips to help you prepare for your audition with us.